barbazul/1kfa/mod_guide_gm.md

 the players know that if they attempt to dive between the giant clockwork gears, you're going to spend a *Shadow point* to increase the difficulty.

-## Drive Towards Your Next Journey Point
+## Achieve Your Next Journey Point

 When you have time in the spotlight, and the set-up has been established, take the opportunity to earn a *Journey point* by taking the plot to another